intel/llvm/sycl/doc/extensions/Assert/level-zero.md

 # New enum value

-`ze_result_t` enumeration should be augmented with `ZE_RESULT_ABORTED` enum element.
+`ze_result_t` enumeration should be augmented with `ZE_RESULT_ASSERT_FAILED` enum element.
 This enum value indicated a detected assert failure at device-side.

 # Changed API